Friday 13 June 2025

 Our Trinity Drama students also had the opportunity to showcase their skills at the Drama Showcase last Wednesday, and the performances were every bit as impressive as their recent Trinity exam results.

 Our Year 7 pupils were able to meet up with their peers-to-be on Tuesday evening at the Year 9 Connect Event.
-Previously only for the external applicants, extending the invitations to the current Year 7 pupils was an excellent idea, and the evening was a great success by all accounts.
+Previously only for the external applicants, extending the invitations to the current Year 7 pupils has been an excellent idea, and the evening was a great success by all accounts.

 The Dunbar Parents’ Evening is coming up soon on Friday 20 June, and will be the ideal opportunity to touch base academically with your son or daughter’s teachers.
 I will also be there throughout the afternoon, along with several of the Senior staff team, and I look forward to seeing many of you there.

-Looking further ahead to the Year 8 Dinner on Thursday 26 June, I am conscious that some pupils may need (or want) to leave a little earlier in the afternoon to enable them to get changed and return for 7:00pm.
+Looking further ahead to the Year 8 Dinner on Thursday 26 June, I am conscious that some pupils may need (or want) to leave a little earlier in the afternoon to enable them to get changed and return for 19:00.
 The day will finish as usual at 17:45, so if you think your son or daughter will need to leave before this then please let me know and we can arrange this as appropriate.
-Note that all Day pupils will be expected to leave and then return for this event, and it will not be possible for any Day Pupils to stay in College between 17:45 - 19:00 as the Year 8 Boarders will themselves be getting ready.
+Note that all Day Pupils will be expected to leave and then return for this event, and it will not be possible for any Day Pupils to stay in College between 17:45 - 19:00 as the Year 8 Boarders will themselves be getting ready.
 Note that the day finishes exactly as normal for the Year 7 pupils.
-With just over three weeks remaining of the school year, I wish everyone my very best wishes as always.

 Ian Hart